juliaBystrom/wordBank/README.md

 ### Project description:

-WordBank is a translation application that is supposed to help ..
+WordBank was designed and implemented in order to ...

 ### Progress made:

-...
+These features have been implemented so far ...

 ### Planning to do:

-...
+Features that are planned to be implemented ...

 ### File structure